humdrum-tools/vhv-documentation/filters/dissonant/index.md

 Jeppesen, Knud.
 Counterpoint: The Polyphonic Vocal Style of the Sixteenth Century.
 Translated by Glen Haydon.
 New York: Dover Publications, 1992 (original Danish edition published by Wilhelm Hansen, in Copenhagen, 1931).

 Melin, William Eugene.
 “The Music of Johannes Tinctoris: A Comparative Study of Theory and Practice.”
 PhD diss., Ohio State University, 1973.

-Milsom, John. “‘Imitatio,’ ‘intertextuality’, and early music.”
-In Citation and authority in Medieval and Renaissance musical culture: Learning from the learned, edited by Suzannah Clark and Elizabeth Eva Leach, 141–51.
-Woodbridge: Boydell & Brewer, 2005.

 Moll, Kevin.
 Counterpoint and Compositional Process in the Time of Dufay: Perspectives from German Musicology.
 Edited and translated by Kevin Moll.
 New York: Garland Publishing Inc., 1997.